Starstruck captures the reality of being a Kiwi in London | Molly Codyre

 I would say almost every New Zealander in London has felt like Jessie at some point.
 I’ve made multiple plans to move home.
 During lockdown – despite the fact I basically couldn’t get into the country – I applied for at least three jobs in New Zealand.
 The compact size of your support system can leave you feeling like you have no one, when really, you probably have multiple people who love you.

-Sometimes living in London can feel like sleepwalking, constantly moving between the tube, the pub, social occasions and work.
+Sometimes living in London can feel like sleepwalking, constantly moving between the Tube, the pub, social occasions and work.
 You can get caught up in the cycle, two years passing in what feels like a moment.
-Life at home tends to function at a much more laid back pace.
+Life at home tends to function at a much more laidback pace.
 Everything is closer together, you can hardly step out of your front door without bumping into someone you know and it seems like the country actually wants to make life easy for you.
 That’s why so many of us move, of course.
-We’re just hankering to spend our days squashed into someone’s armpit on a very sweaty tube carriage.
+We’re just hankering to spend our days squashed into someone’s armpit on a very sweaty Tube carriage.

 But when you pause, take stock, and open your eyes for a moment, you realise that while it’s hard, it’s also worth it.
 And that while there are times when you might feel alone, that’s part of what you wanted when you decided to take the leap.
 Much like Jessie in Starstruck, you decide to get off the bus and stay.
 There might be a few less movie stars in your story, but usually it’s still worth it.